EdenWise/hjcrc/HJCSIC.md

 Some people intuited the underwriting and underwrote others to try and get inclusion.
 *This started the political left.*
 Inclusion became more necessary to survive.
-The underwriting of the more fortunate people created numerous disadvantaged people.
+The underwriting of the narcissists created numerous people who were less fortunate.
-Over time the less fortunate became more disadvantaged and struggled for their lives.
+Over time the less fortunate became  and struggled for their lives.
 One particular misfortunate became so disadvantaged a female was forced to react.
 She was a family member.
 She had been underwrote.